VENGEAANCE/CRUD-Todo-List-App/README.md

 ## Lessons Learned:
 .env file hides confidential information such as MongoURI so documents cannot be accessed.

-MVC helps us struture our code by breaking into pieces, resulting in cleaner and more efficient code.
-Also, when working collaboratively, other enginners can make changes without breaking the code entirely resulting in easier debugging.
+Model, view, Controller (MVC) helps us structure our code by breaking it into pieces, resulting in cleaner and more efficient code.
+Also, when working collaboratively, other engineers can make changes without breaking the code entirely, resulting in easier debugging.

 ## Examples: